Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 An introduction to the materials of music, advancing students’ understanding of scales, modes, chords, rhythm and musical structure, illustrated with examples drawn from a wide range of music.

 If we are to understand, perform or compose the widest range of music, we need to understand its basic building materials.
 Fundamentally these include rhythm, harmony and melody.
-The paper contains both analytical and practical elements in each of these areas through exercises and species counterpoint assignments.
+The paper contains both analytical and practical elements in each of these areas.
 This paper provides the foundation for study in all areas of music and offers a voyage of discovery in terms of personal musical development.

 |Paper title||Materials of Music 1|

 |International Tuition Fees||Tuition Fees for international students are elsewhere on this website.|

 - Schedule C

 - Students enrolling in MUSI 101 must be able to read music and have some theoretical knowledge of music.
 Those who do not are advised to take MUSI 191 in the first semester.